chardek/docker-svnserve/README.md

 It also expects a volume mounted for msmtp configuration:
 * /etc/msmtprc

 You might also want to control what uid and gid that svnserver uses.
+The default created user name is "svnserve", but can be changed.
 You can do so by setting environment variables:
 * SVN_UID
 * SVN_GID
+* SVN_USER

 Connections are not normally logged, but you can change that by setting the environment variable CONNECTION_LOG.
 You can get svnserve to log inside the container by setting the environment variable SVN_LOG to the log file location.
 Remember that the SVN_UID must be able to write the svnserve log file.